Nameless Rumia's Wiki

 2)

 It's important to clarify that this refers to 'business in meat'.
-It is not a strict dietary rule forbidding meat.
-Some of the Mahayana branches preach Buddhist vegetarianism, but one could argue that it was a small lie that allowed Buddhism to spread if the elites could hoard meat.
+This is *not* a strict dietary rule forbidding meat, but some Mahayana branches may preach Buddhist vegetarianism as it allowed Buddhism to spread.

 3)